danidee10/go-rave/README.md

 )
 ```

+## Before you dive in!

+go-rave was built with **version 2.0** of Rave's API in mind.
+If you need to Reference the docs for any information make sure you're looking at https://flutterwavedevelopers.readme.io/v2.0/reference#introduction

 ## Usage

 All the functionality provided by the library is contained in the `Rave` `struct` to initialize a new instance of the `struct` call: